Thales opens UK Maritime Autonomy Centre

 A new centre of excellence in maritime autonomy

-Committed to investing in digitally transformative maritime technologies, Thales in the UK has opened its Maritime Autonomy Centre at Turnchapel Wharf, Plymouth, in an official opening attended by Stewart Andrew MP, Minister for Defence Procurement, as well as local SMEs and academia.
+Committed to investing in digitally transformative maritime technologies, Thales in the UK has opened its Maritime Autonomy Centre at Turnchapel Wharf, Plymouth, in an official opening attended by Stuart Andrew MP, Minister for Defence Procurement, as well as local SMEs and academia.
 The centre will build on Thales’s leadership in autonomous systems and strengthen the position of UK industry in the market.

 Continuing the long history Turnchapel Wharf has with the Royal Navy, Royal Marines and industry, the Maritime Autonomy Centre will change the way autonomous capability is developed over the next decade by enabling rapid exploration and exploitation of emergent and disruptive technologies.
 The waterfront facility will specifically provide access to trials areas for the development of cutting-edge maritime autonomous systems, and position Thales and the Royal Navy at the centre of future maritime autonomous capability.
 The centre is also an integral part of a joint programme between the UK and French governments to develop the next generation of autonomous mine hunting systems – the Maritime Mine Countermeasures programme (MMCM).